fulldotdev/starter/README.md

 - `test`: Runs a series of checks and builds for testing purposes.
 Specifically, it runs `astro check`, `astro build`, and `astro preview` in sequence, providing a comprehensive test of your project's integrity.

 - `connect`: Links the global version of fulldev-ui to your project.
 This is useful when working with a local or development version of the fulldev-ui library.
+Must run `pnpm run link` in the fulldev-ui repo first.